azurecorner/datasynchro-managed-pool-private-infra/README.md

    ![4c  Configure image](https://github.com/user-attachments/assets/306a0333-9437-4e21-9be5-0a678cf3782c)

 7. **Configuring the Build Pipeline:** <br>
-   Your Managed DevOps Pool configuration is now ready and operational.
+   My Managed DevOps Pool configuration is now ready and operational.
 In this section, I will create a pipeline in Azure DevOps using the Managed DevOps Pools.

-   To do this, simply replace the default image (`vmImage: ubuntu-latest`) with our Managed DevOps Pool (`name: datasynchro-managed-devops-pool-ado`).
+   To do this, simply replace the default image (`vmImage: ubuntu-latest`) with your Managed DevOps Pool (`name: datasynchro-managed-devops-pool-ado`).

    ```yaml
    # In the following configuration, replace vmImage: ubuntu-latest (where ubuntu-latest is the default image) with name: datasynchro-managed-devops-pool-ado (where datasynchro-managed-devops-pool-ado is the name of our Managed DevOps Pool)